 Such split-interest agreements provide for payments to the donors or their beneficiaries based upon either the income earned on related investments or the specified annuity amounts.
-Assets held under these arrangements are reported at fair value in the accompanying consolidated balance sheet as assets of trusts and other split-interest agreements held by others, except for charitable gift annuities, which are reported as investments.
+Assets held under these arrangements are repotted at fair value in the accompanying consolidated balance sheets as assets of trusts and other split-interest agreements held by others, except for charitable gift annuities, which are reported as investments.
 Contribution revenue is recognized at the date the trust or annuity contract is established after recording liabilities for the present value of the estimated future payments expected to be made to the donors and/or other beneficiaries.
 The liabilities are adjusted annually for changes in the life expectancy of the donor or beneficiary, amortization of the discount, and other changes in the estimates of future payments.
+The carrying amount of split-interest obligations approximates fair value because these instruments are recorded at the estimated net present value of future cash flows.
+The estimated fair value, however, involves unobservable inputs considered to be Level 3 in the fair value hierarchy.

-(i) Contributed Services
+(j) Contributed Services